VesselMenu/.github/profile/README.md

 - Stay Updated on the Latest Versions!

 ## How to Use

 Open our organization.
-It has many repositories hacking resources and how to make your own hacks.
-Each repostitory has directions on how to use our hacks.
+It has many repositories with hacking resources and instructions on how to use our hacks.

 Happy hacking! 🎉✨